-In this past legislative session, there was not a single action taken more harmful to our local economy than the imposition of bridge tolls on the Sakonnet River Bridge in the budget for Fiscal Year 2013, passed on June 8th by a 57-15 vote in the House of Representatives.
+In this past legislative session, there was not a single action taken more harmful to our local economy than in the budget for Fiscal Year 2013, passed on June 8th by a 57-15 vote in the House of Representatives.

 Without question, I was unequivocally opposed to the concept and had many questions go unanswered.
 For a proposal with such serious potential impact to my constituents, there was little homework done by the Governor, and, if there was, it was never shared with the Legislature.